Axway/amplify-central/content/en/docs/connect_manage_environ/manage_services/publish_endpoint_to_catalog.md

 linkTitle: Publish an endpoint to Unified Catalog
 weight: 40
 date: 2021-02-11
-description: Learn how to publish an API service endpoint to Unified Catalog.
 ---
+This topic explains how to publish an API service endpoint to Unified Catalog.

 ## Publish an endpoint to Unified Catalog